Sujit3699/Advanced-Database-Project-IS_620/README.md

-# Advanced-Database-Project - Online Food Ordering System
+# Advanced Database Project - Online Food Ordering System
 The primary goal of this project is to design and implement an online food ordering system using Oracle PL/SQL.
 This project is an academic group project done by University of Maryland , Baltimore County (UMBC) students.

 # Procedure